 Face Value Dental is located in the Brisbane CBD and provides a comprehensive range of dental treatment options.

 What is dental air abrasion?

-Micro air abrasion involves the use of a high-powered air tool to wear down and gently remove small decayed or infected particles of your tooth with aluminum oxide micro-fragments.
+Micro Air abrasion in dentistry involves the use of a high-powered air tool to wear down and gently remove small decayed or infected particles of your tooth with aluminium oxide micro-fragments.
 This abrasive technique harnesses the power of pressurised air to remove built up tartar, debris, dips and newly decayed areas from your tooth.